firejoust/mineflayer-movement/README.md

   Arguments:
-  type  (HeuristicType) The type of heuristic that is being assigned label (String, optional) The heuristic's label; defaults to its type */ bot.movement.heuristic.register(type, label?)
+  type  (HeuristicType) The type of heuristic that is being assigned label (String, optional) The heuristic's unique identifier; defaults to its type */ bot.movement.heuristic.register(type, label?)

 /*
-  Returns a previous instance of a heuristic, allowing access to its setters.
+  Returns a registered instance of a heuristic, allowing access to its setters.

   Arguments:
-  label (String) The registered heuristic's label
+  label (String) The heuristic's label
 */
 bot.movement.heuristic.get(label)